jeffatp14/CSV-to-PostgreSQL/README.md

-# CAD IT Data Engineer Test
+# CSV-to-PostgreSQL
-This repository contains answer and documentation for CAD IT Code Test - Data Engineer by **Jeffa Triana Putra**.
+This repository contains ETL pipeline for CSV-to-PostgreSQL by **Jeffa Triana Putra**. currently fit for movies dataset

 ## 1. Data Modeling
 Based on given datasets about ratings and movie information in  `.csv` format, writer designed ERD for conceptual, logical, and physical data model.